usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-2.md

   - Process additional command-line parameters to determine whether to search the inverted index and whether to produce additional JSON ouput.
 See the [Input](#input) section for specifics.

-  - Parse a query file line-by-line into a normalized and optimized multiple word query matching the processing used to build the inverted index.
-See the [Query Parsing](#query-parsing) section for specifics.

   - Modify how input text files are processed to *also* track the total word count of that file when storing it in the inverted index.
 See the [Word Count](#word-count) section for specifics.

+  - Parse a query file line-by-line into a normalized and optimized multiple-word queries matching the processing used to build the inverted index.
+See the [Query Parsing](#query-parsing) section for specifics.

   - Efficiently return exact search results from your inverted index, such that any word stem in your inverted index that exactly matches a query word is returned.